 Week 8 of pregnancy

-By the time you're 8 weeks pregnant, the embryo is called a 'fetus'.
+By the time you're 8 weeks pregnant, the embryo is called a 'foetus'.

 At this stage, the legs are getting longer and look a little like paddles.
 The different parts of the leg aren't distinct yet.
 It'll be a bit longer before the knees, ankles, thighs and toes develop.

-The fetus is still inside its amniotic sac.
+The foetus is still inside its amniotic sac.
 The placenta continues to develop and forms structures that help attach the placenta to the wall of the womb.

-The fetus is still getting its nourishment from the yolk sac.
+The foetus is still getting its nourishment from the yolk sac.
 By the end of week 8, the embryo is roughly the same length as a raspberry.